apache/hudi/website/blog/2023-11-01-record-level-index.md

 RLI demonstrates outstanding performance in general, elevating update and delete efficiency to a new level and fast-tracking reads when executing key-matching queries.
 Enabling RLI is also as simple as setting some configuration flags.
-Below, we have summarized a comparison table highlighting some important characteristics of RLI in contrast to other common Hudi index types.
+Below, we have summarized a comparison table highlighting these important characteristics of RLI in contrast to other common Hudi index types.

 |                               | Record Level Index | Global Simple Index | Global Bloom Index | HBase Index                          | Bucket Index   |
 |-------------------------------|--------------------|---------------------|--------------------|--------------------------------------|----------------|